aldo-gutierrez/bitmasksorter/README.md

 ## QuickBitSorter
 Is similar to QuickSort but for choosing the pivot we use the bit mask.
-Having the bit mask also helps when doing a flexible CountSort for the last bits.
+Having the bit mask also helps when doing a CountSort or Radix sort for the last bits.

 This is different to other QuickSort algorithms that normally use the last element as pivot or choose the average of three pivots.